 For children with spinal deformities, surgical intervention can lead to life-altering improvements in pain relief, daily functioning, and cosmetic appearance.
 In fact, statistics show that with proper screening, the majority of children do well after undergoing surgery to correct a spinal deformity.
 However, for a relatively small percentage of young patients, additional surgery may be required in order to address painful symptoms, a deformity that continues to progress, or to maintain the child’s growth potential.

-“During the initial surgery the goal is to preserve as much motion in the spine as possible, explains Oheneba Boachie-Adjei, MD, Chief of the Scoliosis Service at the Hospital for Special Surgery (HSS).
+“During the initial surgery the goal is to preserve as much motion in the spine as possible, explains Oheneba Boachie-Adjei, MD, Chief Emeritus of the Scoliosis Service at Hospital for Special Surgery.
 “In addition, because these young patients haven’t attained their full growth, the surgeon may leave the growth plates open.
 Even in carefully screened patients, however, surgical intervention can not ensure that the original deformity will not progress or protect against the emergence of a new deformity.”

 A number of factors may contribute to the need for revision surgery, including: